akka/akka-samples/akka-sample-sharding-scala/README.md

 2551 corresponds to the port of the first seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and changed status to 'Up'.

-You'll see a log message when `Counters` sends a message to manipulate a counter, and for each of those you'll see a log message from the `Counter` showing the action taken and the new counter value.
+You'll see a log message when `Devices` sends a message to record the current temperature, and for each of those you'll see a log message from the `Device` showing the action taken and the new average temperature.

 In the second terminal window, start the second seed node with the following command: